minireference/sample-book/README.md

 ## Configs

 - `config/book.yml`: book metadata
 - `config/lang.yml`: i18n strings
 - `config/manifest.yml`: detailed list of source files that make up the book (external repo)
 - `config/preamble.tex`: this file is only used to get the latex `documentclass` declaration.
     The actual `documentclass` declaration used for `build:pdf` is whatever is in `sample-book.tex`.
 - `latex_styles/softcover.sty`: main LaTeX header file that defines the LaTeX macros and styles and includes the other config files below.
 - `latex_styles/custom.sty `: define additional macros, e.g. `\newcommand{\unitvec}[1]{\ensuremath{\hat #1}}`.
     These macros will be available in all build pipelines.
 - `latex_styles/custom_pdf.sty`: same as the above but used only for LaTeX build pipeline

 ## Book build directories

 - `html` build directory for the HTML format.
   - `html/images` is a symlink to the `images/` directory in the project root.
 - `epub` build directory for the epub format
 - `ebooks` output directory for .pdf, .epub, and .mobi formats
 - `99anssol` directory where exercises answers and solutions are collected to be printed in the Answers and Solutions appendix.
 Only relevant when `\setboolean{SOLSINTHEBACK}{true}`.
 - `log` very detailed logging output you'll want to check when things break

 ## Exercises and problems

 ### Definitions

 - Exercise = easy question with numbering contiguous throughout chapter, e.g. `E{chapter}.{ecounter}`.
 - Problem = harder end-of-chapter problem, labelled `P{chapter}.{pcounter}`.

 ### Exercise formatting

 - each exercise section starts an `{exercises}{chNUM}` where `chNUM` is some filename  (e.g. ch2)
 - each exercise environment contains
   - question text
   - one or more {hint} environments
   - an {eanswer} environment (optional)
   - an {esolution} environment (optional)

 ### Problems formatting

 - each problems section starts an `{problems}{CHNUM}` where CHNUM is some filename  (e.g. ch2)
 - each problem environment contains
   - question text
   - one or more {hint} environments
   - an {answer} environment (optional)
   - an {solution} environment (optional)

+## TODOs
+- [ ] improve sanity checks at each step
+  - [ ] one sourcefile cannot appear in two places (ERROR instead of warn?)
+  - [ ] after load, cannot be includegraphics with .pdf paths
+  - [ ] includes only once
+- [ ] fix remaining issues to make sure ebook-check pass
+- [ ] test adding optipng to build pipeline to see if .epub size reduced